Asymptotic independence in higher dimensions and its implications on risk management: Mutual asymptotic independence

 where we define $0/0:=0$.
 If $\bZ\sim F$ has copula $C$, we interchangeably say $\bZ, F, C$ or $\widehat{C}$ possesses mutual asymptotic independence. \end{definition}

+\begin{remark} Some explanation is due here in order to distinguish between the traditional notion of \emph{multivariate asymptotic independence} (also called ``mutual" asymptotic independence sometimes) in dimensions $d>2$ (\citet[Chapter 5.5]{resnickbook:2008}, \citet[Chapter 5.2]{galambos:1978}, \citet[Chapter 7.6]{mcneil:frey:embrechts:2015}) and the notion defined in \Cref{def:mai}.
+Due to \citet[Proposition 5.27]{resnickbook:2008} under the constrain that the margins are continuous, identically distributed and in the maximum domain of attraction of a univariate extreme value distribution, pairwise asymptotic independence is equivalent to a distribution having ``multivariate asymptotic independence" meaning that the distribution lies in the maximum domain of attraction of an extreme value distribution with independent marginals (the limit distribution is a product measure).
+But our notions of ``mutual asymptotic independence'' and ``multivariate asymptotic independence'' are not equivalent which we see in the following and in particular, in \Cref{ex:painomai}. \end{remark}

 When $d=2$, both \eqref{eq:pairasyindcop} and \eqref{eq:mutualasyind} boil down to \eqref{eq:bvasyindcop} and hence, are equivalent.
-When $d\ge 3$ we find that mutual asymptotic independence implies pairwise asymptotic independence, which we summarize next.

-\begin{proposition} If a random vector $\bZ\in \R^d,$ $ d\ge 2$ is mutual asymptotically independent, then it is also pairwise asymptotically independent. \end{proposition} \begin{proof} Assuming mutual asymptotic independence, if we take all choices of $S\subseteq\mathbb{I}_d$ with $|S|=2$, then \eqref{eq:mutualasyind} is just a restatement of \eqref{eq:pairasyindcop}, implying pairwise asymptotic independence. \end{proof}
+Assuming $d\ge 3$ and mutual asymptotic independence, if we take all choices of $S\subseteq\mathbb{I}_d$ with $|S|=2$, then \eqref{eq:mutualasyind} is just a restatement of \eqref{eq:pairasyindcop}, implying pairwise asymptotic independence.
+We summarize this in the next proposition.

+\begin{proposition} If a random vector $\bZ\in \R^d,$ $ d\ge 2$ with continuous marginal distributions is mutually asymptotically independent, then it is also pairwise asymptotically independent. \end{proposition}

-The reverse implication of \eqref{prop:maiimppai} is not necessarily true as we see in the following example which mimics the consequences for the analogous notions of classical mutual and pairwise independence; cf. \cite{hogg:mckean:craig:2013}.
+The reverse implication of \Cref{prop:maiimppai} is not necessarily true as we see in the following example, which mimics the consequences for the analogous notions of classical ``mutual'' and ``pairwise independence'' (\cite{hogg:mckean:craig:2013}).

-\begin{example} The difference between pairwise and mutual independence can be shown using an $\R^3$-valued random vector with Bernoulli marginals (see \cite[Chapter 2]{hogg:mckean:craig:2013} .
+\begin{example} The difference between pairwise and mutual independence can be shown using an $\R^3$-valued random vector with Bernoulli marginals (cf. \citet[Chapter 2]{hogg:mckean:craig:2013}).
 We take a similar spirit using uniform marginals.
-Consider i.i.d. uniform [0,1] random distributed random variables $U, V, W$.
-Then $\bZ=(U,V,W)$ is mutually asymptotically independent (cf. \Cref{ex:ind:mai}) and hence, pairwise asymptotically independent as well.
-Now consider $\bZ=(Z_1, Z_2, Z_3)$ such that
+Consider i.i.d. uniform [0,1] random variables $U, V, W$.
+Then $\bZ^*=(U,V,W)$ is mutually asymptotically independent (cf. \Cref{ex:ind:mai}) and hence, pairwise asymptotically independent as well.
+Now consider $\bZ=(Z_1, Z_2, Z_3) \sim F$ such that